openebs/openebs/k8s/demo/crunchy-postgres/README.md

 ### Step-4: Verify Data Synchronization on Replica

-Identify the IP address of the replica (pgset-1) pod or the service (pgset-replica) and execute the following
+Identify the IP Address of the replica (pgset-1) pod or the service (pgset-replica) and execute the following
-query:
+command:

 ```
 test@Master:~$ psql -h 10.44.0.6 -U testuser postgres -c 'table foo'